iamsidh03/Basics_projects/README.md

-# js
-A code repo for JavaScript
+This repo has many beginner projects